zekenaulty/BinaryTree/README.md

 Search and Sort Algorithms: The use of binary trees in data management algorithms like binary search.
 Graph Traversal: Depth-first and breadth-first searches, core techniques in navigating graphs and trees, are rooted in binary tree traversal.

 Additionally, as we move into more complex forms like n-dimensional trees (k-d trees, octrees), the principles of binary trees scale up, helping in managing multi-dimensional data such as images, maps, and even language embeddings in AI.

-I’m thrilled to hear you're deep into the first part, and now we’ll look at the binary tree from multiple programming perspectives.
-Below are five distinct versions, each self-contained, demonstrating how a binary tree can be implemented in different languages, from low-level assembly to high-level AI prompts.
-Let's dive right in!

 ---